 The go-to book for my movie and TV industry friends.
 You or I will probably never write a screenplay but understanding how to tell a story the way a script-writer does, with its turns and twists, character development, introduction of conflict, side- and secondary-plots, and so on.

-This book is "Exhibit A" for great story-telling.
-It tells supporting stories, and then pulls your heart out of your chest before putting tears in your eyes.
+Not about speaking or writing at all, just a marvelous “Exhibit A” in the art of great story-telling.
+Chapters begin and end at the same place, but to get from one end to another you take a river of words that wanders around, back and forth, tells supporting stories, and then pulls your heart out of your chest before putting tears in your eyes.
 Read this to learn what true story-telling is about.